trailofbits/algo/docs/cloud-amazon-ec2.md

 ![The IAM user naming screen in the AWS console.](/docs/images/aws-ec2-new-user-name.png)

 Next, click “Attach existing policies directly.”
-Type “admin” in the search box to filter the policies.
-Find “AdministratorAccess” and click the checkbox next to that.
+Type “Algo” in the search box to filter the policies.
+Find “AlgoVPN_Provisioning” (the policy you created) and click the checkbox next to that.
 Click Next when you’re done.

 ![Attaching a policy to an IAM user in the AWS console.](/docs/images/aws-ec2-attach-policy.png)